openhab/openhab-addons/bundles/org.openhab.binding.iotawatt/README.md

 Limitations of this version:

 - No authentication support
-- Support of IoTaWatt's `Input` and `Output` channels.

 ## Supported Things

-IoTaWatt binding supports one Thing called `iotawatt`.
+The IoTaWatt binding supports one Thing called `iotawatt` and IoTaWatt's `Input` and `Output` channels.

 ## Discovery